frontenddogma/web-development-glossary/manuscript/h.md

 : Client-side DOM extension and manipulation of server-rendered static HTML.

 Hype cycle
 : A branded graphical presentation developed and used by the research, advisory, and information technology firm Gartner to represent the maturity, adoption, and social application of specific technologies.
-The hype cycle claims to provide a graphical and conceptual presentation of the maturity of emerging technologies through five phases.&nbsp;[†](#w-hype-cycle)
+The hype cycle claims to provide a graphical and conceptual presentation of the maturity of emerging technologies through five phases (Technology Trigger, Peak of Inflated Expectations, Trough of Disillusionment, Slope of Enlightenment, and Plateau of Productivity).&nbsp;[†](#w-hype-cycle)

 Hyperlink
 : → Link